 Man on Fire (2004)

-In Mexico City, a former assassin swears vengeance on those who committed an unspeakable act against the family he was hired to protect.
+In Mexico City, a former CIA operative swears vengeance on those who committed an unspeakable act against the family he was hired to protect.

 Hard drinking, burnt out ex CIA operative John Creasy has given up on life until he's hired as a bodyguard to protect nine year old Pita Ramos.
 Bit by bit, Creasy begins to reclaim some of his soul, but when pita is kidnapped, Creasy's fiery rage is finally released and he will stop at nothing to save her as he sets out on a dangerous, revenge fuelled rescue mission.